 | | | - StructureName

-You can combine this with the previous example too, swapping between multiple skins with multiple textures.
+You can combine this with the previous example too - placing the skin files in a SkinName folder will load multiple skins with multiple textures.

 For Developers

 Next, creating shaders.
+Advanced Structure Skins supports loading shaders made in either raw HLSL or through Unity's Shader Graph.
 To make them compatible with the game, you'll need to ensure some of your property names match the game's existing shaders.
-The most notable of which are:
+You can read the list of Supported Shader Properties here.

 The grounded effect is probably the most important part to implement in a shader, since it has some pretty solid gameplay consequences, so I've included a couple helper functions to make life easier when implementing it.